Relief of Genoa: Background

 In northern Italy, Philip IV of Spain had followed his father's efforts to defend Catholics in the valleys of Valtellina against the Protestants in Graubünden.
-In 1622 Richelieu had arranged an anti-Spanish league with Venice and Savoy.
+In 1622 Cardinal Richelieu had arranged an anti-Spanish league with Venice and Savoy.
 With his ascendancy, the French policy changed.

 The French claimed that due to the alliance between them and the Duke of Savoy, they had to help Savoy, which was attacking Genoa, by attacking Valtelline and diverting the resources of the Spanish, who were supporters of Genoa.
 In the autumn of 1624, using the pretext that papal forces had not been withdrawn from the Valtelline as agreed, French and Swiss troops invaded the Catholic valleys of the Grey Leagues and seized the forts, to protect them, Richelieu had established the Governors of the Duchy of Milan.
-Consequently, Spain formed an alliance with the Grand Duke of Tuscany, the Duke of Modena and Parma, and the republics of Genoa and Lucca, deciding to make a several action.
+Consequently, Spain formed an alliance with the Grand Duchy of Tuscany, the Duchies of Modena and Parma, and the Republics of Genoa and Lucca, deciding on a joint action.

-The irony of a Cardinal attacking the troops of a Pope was not lost on Rome, Spain, and ultra-Catholics in France.
-In 1625 the French marshals François de Bonne, Duke of Lesdiguières and Charles de Blanchefort, Marquis de Créquy, joined the Duke of Savoy, invaded the territories of the dominion of Genoa.
+The irony of a cardinal attacking the troops of a Pope was not lost on Rome, Spain, and ultra-Catholics in France.
+In 1625 the French marshals François de Bonne, Duke of Lesdiguières and Charles de Blanchefort, Marquis de Créquy, joined the Duke of Savoy, invading the territories of the Republic of Genoa.
 An attack on Genoa would cut the southern end of the Spanish Road and knock out Spain's banker.

 The time seemed opportune, with the apparent convergence of Protestant hostility to the Habsburgs, and explains French participation in the London talks with Mansfeld.
-Richelieu hoped Britain and the Dutch would send a fleet to assist his own squadron in cutting the seaway between Spain and Genoa, while Venice attacked Milan.
+Richelieu hoped England and the Dutch would send a fleet to assist his own squadron in cutting the seaway between Spain and Genoa, while Venice attacked Milan.

-François Annibal d'Estrées, Duke of Estrées and 3,500 French troops crossed Protestant Swiss territory to join a similar number of Rhetians levied with French money.
+François Annibal d'Estrées, Duke of Estrées and 3,500 French troops crossed Protestant Swiss territory to join a similar number of Swiss levied with French money.
 More subsidies and troops poured into Savoy, where the French formed a third of the 30,000-strong army that began operations against Genoa in February 1625.
-The attack caught the Genoese Republic unprepared.
+The attack caught the Genoese unprepared.
 Most of the Republic was overrun, while 4,000 reinforcements from Spain were intercepted by French warships in March.

 By this time Cardinal Richelieu remarked:

-The Duke of Estrées quickly conquered the Valtellina, because the Papal garrisons offered no resistance except at Riva and Chiavenna.
+The Duke of Estrées quickly conquered the Valtellina, because the papal garrisons offered no resistance except at Riva and Chiavenna.
 Richelieu's elaborate plan then began to unravel.
 The Valtellina operation placed France in direct opposition to an essentially Francophile papacy, incensing the dévots.
-Don Gómez Suárez de Figueroa, Duke of Feria sent 6,000 men and Tommaso Caracciolo, Count of Roccarainola as Maestro de Campo in order to reinforce the city of Genoa, which continued to resist the Franco-Savoyard siege.
-Venice abstained from the fighting, while British and Dutch support failed to materialize, enabling Spain to break through the relatively weak French fleet and relieve Genoa in August.
+Don Gómez Suárez de Figueroa, Duke of Feria sent 6,000 men and Tommaso Caracciolo, Count of Roccarainola as maestre de campo in order to reinforce the city of Genoa, which continued to resist the Franco-Savoyard siege.
+Venice abstained from the fighting, while English and Dutch support failed to materialize, enabling Spain to break through the relatively weak French fleet and relieve Genoa in August.